 '''

 FILESEXTRAPATHS_prepend := "${THISDIR}/${PN}:"

-SRC_URI += file://<patch name>.patch
+SRC URI += file://<patch name>.patch

 '''

-FILESEXTRAPATHS_prepend tells Yocto Project to look in the directory listed to find the patch listed in SRC_URI.
+FILESEXTRAPATHS prepend tells Yocto Project to look in the directory listed to find the patch listed in SRC URI.

-Tip: If a bbappend recipe is not picked up, check the fetch log.
-Sometimes a git version of the recipe is being used over the version of the bbappend files.
+Tip: If a bbappend recipe is not picked up, view the fetch log file (log.do_fetch) under the work folder to check whether the related patches are included or not.
+Sometimes a git version of the recipe is being used instead of the version in the bbappend files.

-A.3 How to select additional packages
+A.4 How to select additional packages

 Additional packages can be added to images as long as there is a recipe provided for that package.
-Layers can be found in places such as layers.openembedded.org/.
+A searchable list of recipes provided by the community can be found at layers.openembedded.org/.
+You can search to see if an application already has a Yocto Project recipe and find where to download it from.

-A.3.1 Updating an image
+A.4.1 Updating an image